motoko-bootcamp/dao-adventure-initiation/README.md

 # Day 0️⃣

-> This repository is an introductory module to the DAO Adventure.
-If you want to consult the official repository of the DAO adventure, [click here](https://github.com/motoko-bootcamp/dao-adventure).
+> This repository is a starter module for the DAO Adventure.
+It's been taken from the full repository.
+To check out the official DAO Adventure repository, [click here](https://github.com/motoko-bootcamp/dao-adventure).

 ## Introduction

-So you've decided to join the Motoko Bootcamp.
-We are thrilled to have you on board! <br/>
+So you've decided to join the Motoko Bootcamp?
+That's great.
+We are thrilled to have you! <br/>

 But before we can start, you'll need to prove your worth and complete the initiation challenge.

 ## Your tasks ✅